emilianospezi/spaarc_documentation/2_c_Running_radiomics_analysis_in_MATLAB.md

 We also assume you have installed CERR already on the matlab path.

-### 1. Assuming data has been imported using CERR into a planC format.
+### 1. We assume data has been imported using CERR into a planC format.
 - E.g. see the .mat files in demos/matlab/Data/Example_CTs

 ### 2. Open the demo file
 > run_featureExtraction_using_json_config.m

 ### 3. Use function trialBuildFileListGUI to build filelist and pathname
-- load this file into Matlab
+- Load this file into Matlab
 - In the Demo this is called _FileLocation.mat_

 ### 4. Ensure associated configuration file is read